JRasay89/WebChatRoom/README.md

 # WebChatRoom
-A simple chatroom using PHP, JavaScript, JQuery, and AJAX
+A simple chatroom using PHP, JavaScript, JQuery, and AJAX.
+I started this project so that I could practice more on these languages and libraries.

+This app is unfinish.
+I will continue to work on it and improve my code.
+I will also try to add new features such as creating multiple chat rooms.

 ##Login
 ![Login](images/login_screenshot.png)